In this article, we'll cover:

 Managed Services: Cleo fully installs, manages, and monitors a company’s EDI processes.
 This is a great option for businesses that have little internal bandwidth, lack in-house expertise regarding EDI, and/or do not want to be ‘in the weeds’ of EDI processes.
 It also helps ensure smaller companies stay current with rapidly evolving integration technology.

 Self-Service: A company’s internal team is responsible for all EDI installation, setup, and management.
 This option is good for companies that have in-house bandwidth and EDI experts, desire the greatest visibility into their EDI processes, and/or want to manage relationships with trading partners.

 Self + Managed Services: A combination of self-service and managed services, offering customers the greatest flexibility.
 This option is best for companies that want the convenience of occasional managed services from Cleo but are also capable and willing to undertake some EDI responsibilities themselves.

 Lastly, businesses can switch approaches depending on their evolving needs.
 This gives companies the flexibility to scale their business according to the continuously changing market demands.

 Do Business Faster With Cleo Integration Cloud Today

 Whether it’s an easy-to-use interface, wizard, or template, CIC shields your business from the complexity of modern integration of any kind, regardless of cloud, application, or trading partner requirements.

-By leveraging the Cleo Integration Cloud, users can quickly and securely exchange, transform, validate, and integrate all of their data.
-Business can also optimize cost with a predictable solution TCO allowing new connections to be added rapidly to support a faster time to value.
+By leveraging Cleo Integration Cloud, users can quickly and securely exchange, transform, validate, and integrate all of their data.
+Businesses can also optimize cost with a predictable solution TCO allowing new connections to be added rapidly to support a faster time to value.
 It’s integration anyway – and anywhere you want it.